 Maintaining user experience and legal compliance are two extremely tedious tasks companies face globally.
 Earlier, security was limited to the extent of the on-premise environment.
 However, with digital growth, users have increased interactions with devices, networks, and data.
-This gave rise to cybersecurity attacks in multiple ways including data theft, misuse of personal data, and more.
+This gave rise to cybersecurity attacks in multiple ways, including data theft, misuse of personal data, and more.

-In order to address the raising issue, the European Union (EU) made regulatory compliance an important aspect of security experts’ planning and development processes.
-Active security measures like multi-factor authentication are to be implemented as a part of this compliance.
-This blog aims to simplify laws and regulations emphasizing the cruciality and compulsion of MFA implementation in Europe.
+In order to address the rising issue, the European Union (EU) made regulatory compliance an important aspect of security experts’ planning and development processes.
+Active security measures like multi-factor authentication are to be implemented as a part of this compliance. miniOrange, as your security software solution partner, can simplify multi-factor authentication and compliance revolving around the evolving security for your specific business type.

-Factors Contributing to The Growing Need for MFA
+Factors Contributing to the Growing Need for MFA

 Multi-factor authentication has slowly entered the daily lives of users.
-From logging in to your bank account to making alterations in your E-commerce account details, MFA secured you.
+From logging in to your bank account to making alterations in your E-commerce account details, MFA secures you.
 So, let’s understand the aspects presenting this demand.

 Regulatory Compliance